noweder/Python-Projects/README.md

-# A list of Python projects written by me for learning purpose
+# A list of Python projects I have created during my Python learning journey